RobTillaart/float16/README.md

 ## Description

 This **experimental** library defines the float16 (2 byte) data type, including conversion function to and from float32 type.
-It is definitely **work in progress**.
+It is still **work in progress**.

-The library implements the **Printable** interface so one can directly print the float16 values in any stream e.g. Serial.

 The primary usage of the float16 data type is to efficiently store and transport a floating point number.
 As it uses only 2 bytes where float and double have typical 4 and 8 bytes, gains can be made at the price of range and precision.

+To print a float16, one need to convert it with toFloat(), toDouble() or toString(decimals).
+The latter allows concatenation and further conversion to an char array.

+In pre 0.3.0 version the Printable interface was implemented, but it has been removed as it caused excessive memory usage when declaring arrays of float16.

 #### ARM alternative half-precision